unm-historiography/metahistory/essays/modern/Historiography-of-the-Third-Reich.md

 >"The historical discipline does not come empty-handed to the new German state and its youth."
 (Schulze, 27)

->--- Karl Alexander von Müller, 1936
+>---Karl Alexander von Müller, 1936

 ---